albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 It's the result of a human mind that can deal with both the infinite, the infinitesimal, the meta, and the lack of ego.
 Personally I'd always had a fear of the infinite and infinitesimal.

 [Matt Stonie](https://www.youtube.com/channel/UCd1fLoVFooPeWqCEYVUJZqg) is an example of unintuitive human capabilities.
+So is [Danielle Steel](https://www.glamour.com/story/danielle-steel-books-interview).

 The initial friction against wanting to be immortal is the misconception one has limited energy.
 Moreover, everything can always be improved in the limit, yet there is always more to explore.
 Just like the Reinforcement Learning conditions on e-greedy epsilon or stepsize alpha for convergence.